1242035/spree/guides/src/content/user/orders/index.md

 title: Orders
 ---

-Much of your time administering your Spree store will be spent manipulating customer orders - processing payments, issuing refunds, confirming shipments, etc.
+Much of your time administering your Viauco store will be spent manipulating customer orders - processing payments, issuing refunds, confirming shipments, etc.

 In these guides, you will learn how to: